helgovic/Broadlink-for-Windows/README.md

 # Broadlink-for-Windows
 Windows app for Broadlink WiFi remotes

-With this app you can control a Broadlink WiFi universal remote.
-Add devices and buttons.
-Create macros.
+With this app you can control Broadlink WiFi devices.

+   Manage IR and RF devices and buttons.
+   Create macros that executes commands from any device.
+   Create timers (Repeat every x days/hours/minutes/seconds, Every day x hours/minutes before/after sunrise/sunset)

 Teach IR and RF codes.
 Send codes or macros from app or use the command line interface.
 Data is stored in SQLite database.

 The app uses [python-broadlink](https://github.com/mjg59/python-broadlink), so python has to be installed.
 Download from [here](https://www.python.org/downloads/).